-North Carolina has just jumped into the top 10 most attractive states in America for aerospace manufacturing, landing at #4 on PricewaterHouse Cooper’s 2017 Aerospace Manufacturing Attractiveness Rankings.
+North Carolina has just jumped into the top 10 most attractive states in America for aerospace manufacturing, landing at #4 on PricewaterHouse Cooper’s recent Aerospace Manufacturing Attractiveness Rankings.

-We jumped up a full 10 spots from last year’s #14 ranking after showing a significant improvement in our labor costs, corporate tax structures, and infrastructure.
+We jumped up a full 10 spots from our previous #14 ranking after showing a significant improvement in our labor costs, corporate tax structures, and infrastructure.
 The full analysis looks at a wide range of factors including; labor force, roads, economy, population, education, and quality of railroads and seaports.

 We landed just below Arizona and just above Virginia and Ohio;